Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Methodology

 We designed an intervention with the Fogo Cruzado team to investigate the model performance in a real-world setting.
 We created a prototype, and Fogo Cruzado has adopted it as part of the standard workflow for live monitoring of new reports of gun violence in Rio de Janeiro.

-The prototype used the Twitter API v1 (search endpoint) to retrieve the latest tweets and a server for preprocessing and classifying them using the best-performing model.
+The prototype used the Twitter API v1 (search endpoint) to retrieve the latest tweets and a (CPU-only) server for preprocessing and classifying them using the best-performing model.
 We developed a Python script to execute this pipeline and upload the results to a web platform.
-It was initially configured to run every 15 minutes; later, we reduced this interval to five minutes due to participants' requests.
+Based on insights gained from the preliminary interviews with Fogo Cruzado's team leader in Rio de Janeiro, the prototype was initially configured to run every 15 minutes; later, we reduced this interval to five minutes at the participants’ request.

 Fogo Cruzado's team in Rio de Janeiro adopted our AI-powered prototype to browse tweets from 29 May to 2 July 2023.
 Five professionals engaged directly with this intervention.